D-Molloy/ts-devguide/README.md

   -- public (default): this method can be called any where, any time -- private: this method can only be called by other methods in this class -- protected: This method can be called by other methods in 'this' class, or by other methods in child classes

+  -- Sidenote - The static keyword defines a static method or property for a class.
+Neither static methods nor static properties can be called on instances of the class.
+Instead, they're called on the class itself.

 - Interfaces and Classes are the primary tools used inside TS